johannschopplich/unlazy/docs/api/auto-sizes.md

 # `autoSizes`

-The `autoSizes` function calculates the sizes attribute for a CSS selector, a DOM element, a list of DOM elements, or an array of DOM elements if the `data-sizes` attribute is set to `auto`.
+The `autoSizes` function calculates and sets the `sizes` attribute based on the current display width of image or source elements when `data-sizes="auto"` is present.

+The calculation uses the element's rendered width (`element.offsetWidth`) to determine the appropriate value for the `sizes` attribute, enabling browsers to select the optimal image from a `srcset`.

 To lazy load images, refer to the [`lazyLoad`](/api/lazy-load) method.